-Winter green up is all it takes to heat up the tick population.
+Winter green up coupled with warm weather is all it takes to heat up the tick population.
 I’ve both experienced and heard others comment, “The ticks are really bad this year!”

 One beautiful day I enjoyed a ride on the Pismo Preserve with several riders.
 We were warned ahead of time that we would most likely find ticks on our horses and ourselves.
 Sure enough, as we paused for a break at the picnic tables we picked ticks off our horses and ourselves.
 You can’t get around the fact that ticks need a “food truck” and our horses, dogs and even ourselves fit that bill.

 Upon our return to the trailers we did a thorough brushing of our horse’s legs and had one tremendous tick smashing event.
 We then checked ourselves and each other for visible ticks.
 As we drove home I reached up to the base of my neck and pulled off a tick.
 It was setting up shop under my hair, but I thwarted its efforts.

 Since our home is on acreage covered with native grasses and shrubs, our family dog is also a tick magnet.
 Being a Jack Russell, her coat is mostly white, but she does have a few black patches with a brown and black mask.
 It’s easy to see the ticks on her white fur, but I have also found that ticks like to gravitate to dark fur areas.
 I pulled five crawlers off her yesterday and found one engorged tick on her side in a black hair patch.

 Game Plan for Eradicating Ticks for Horses, Pets and Humans

 This got me thinking about how to help my fellow riders enjoy being outside with their horses and dogs where ticks are waiting for the next food truck.
 You can enjoy being outside with a game plan for eradicating the suckers from your horses, pets and yourselves.